Marathon: All DCON Locations and How to Use Them Efficiently

 A DCON exists to complete specific contract deliveries on the spot.
 The reward is the contract progress and whatever payout that contract lists in its panel.
 What you do not get is the item back.
 Once you transfer it, it is gone from your inventory and it does not return to your vault after the raid.

-That sounds obvious, but it changes how you should value loot.
-If you are holding a contract item that must go into a DCON, you should think of it as an objective item, not as cargo you can safely extract with later.
-In practical terms, the best play is usually to hit the nearest low-risk DCON once you have the item instead of carrying it through two more fights and hoping the run stays clean.
+That changes how you should value loot.
+If you are holding a contract item bound for a DCON, treat it as an objective, not as cargo you can safely extract with later.
+The best play is usually to hit the nearest low-risk DCON the moment you have the item instead of carrying it through two more fights and hoping the run stays clean.

 • DCONs only matter for contracts that specifically require in-raid delivery.